kherud/java-llama.cpp/README.md

 Look for the shared library in `build`.

+> [!IMPORTANT]
+> If you are running MacOS with Metal, you have to put the file `ggml-metal.metal` from `build/bin` in the same directory as the shared library.

 Deployment to Maven Central is coming soon.
+The installation will also be improved soon.

 ## Todo-List